-Phuket, dubbed “the Pearl of the Andaman,” is the largest and most well-known of the islands in the Andaman Sea on Thailand’s southern peninsula.
-Hosting leafy jungles, white sand beaches fringed by swaying palms, breathtaking atolls, and limestone cliffs, this paradise offers myriad activities, and there are some incredible places to stay.
-The idyllic climate of this exotic paradise makes it a popular “bucket list” destination.
+Nicknamed “the Pearl of the Andaman,” Phuket is the largest and most well-known of the islands in the Andaman Sea on Thailand’s southern peninsula.
+It’s a paradise of leafy jungles, white sand beaches fringed by swaying palms, breathtaking atolls, and limestone cliffs.
+Phuket offers myriad activities, and there are some incredible places to stay.
+The idyllic climate of this exotic destination puts it at the top of travelers’ bucket lists.

 1. Sea Kayaking at Phangnga Bay

 A full-day adventure to this natural wonder is an unforgettable highlight of a visit to Phuket.
 Over 100 towering limestone “islands” jut precariously out of the jewel-green sea casting a surreal – almost otherworldly – vista.
 These craggy outcroppings provided the backdrop for the James Bond iconic film Man with the Golden Gun.
 You’ll want a local guide to steer your canoe through the mysterious waters laden with hongs, or sea caves.
 Along the way you can stop to take a dip in the warm waters of a deserted lagoon, interact with wild monkeys at the edge of the formations, and weave in and out of the caves and chambers – some of which can only be entered at low tide, and even then you’ll have to lie flat in your kayak inching your way through.